IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz.rst

 There are two single phase options ``PhaseType.L`` and ``PhaseType.G``; these present a single phase "Liq" or "Vap" to the framework.
 The vapor fraction will also always return 0 or 1 as appropriate.
-These options can be used when the phase of a fluid is know for certain to only be liquid or only be vapor.
-For the temperature-pressure-vapor fraction formulation, this eliminates the complementarity constraint, but for the enthalpy-pressure formulation, where the vapor fraction is always calculated, the single phase options probably do not provide any real benefit.
+These options can be used when the phase of a fluid is known for certain to only be liquid or only be vapor.
+For the temperature-pressure-vapor fraction formulation, this eliminates the complementarity constraint, but for the enthalpy-pressure formulation, where the vapor fraction is always calculated, the single phase options probably do not provide any real benefit over mixed phase.

 State Variables
 ---------------